CancerSeg-XA: Medical Histopathology Segmentation System Based on Xception Backbone and Attention Mechanisms

 Author Biographies

-Alaa Youssef, Faculty of Computers & Artificial Intelligence, Helwan University, Cairo, Egypt
+Alaa Youssef, aculty of Computers and Artificial Intelligence, Helwan University, Cairo, Egypt

 Alaa Mohamed Youssef is currently pursuing a Ph.D. degree in Computer Science at Helwan University.
 She holds both a B.S. degree and an M.S. degree in Computer Science.
 Her research journey has been marked by an exciting focus on object detection in images, a field where she has made significant contributions.
 As she progresses in her academic career, she is now keen to deepen her expertise in machine learning and explore emerging fields of medical image analysis.

-Aliaa Youssif, ollege of Computing and Information Technology Arab Academy for Science, Technology & Maritime Transport (AASTMT), Cairo, Egypt
+Aliaa Youssif, Arab Academy for Science, Technology and Maritime Transport (AASTMT), Cairo, Egypt

 Aliaa Abdel-Haleim Abdel-Razik Youssif: She is currently a professor at the College of Computing and Information Technology, Arab Academy for Science Technology and Maritime Transport (AAST), Cairo, Egypt.
 She received her BSc and MSc degrees in telecommunications and electronics engineering from the Helwan University.
 She also completed her Ph.D. at Helwan University.
 She had a postdoctoral degree at George Washington University, USA in 2005.
 In addition, she was a visiting professor at many universities, such as Cardiff University in the United Kingdom (2008), International Telematic University in Italy (2012), Masaryk University, Czech Republic (2016), Oviedo University, Spain (2017), Vilnius Gediminas Technical University, Lithuania (2018), and Cardiff Metropolitan University, UK (2020).

-Wessam El Behaidy, Faculty of Computers and Artificial Intelligence, Helwan University, Egypt, and the Faculty of Informatics and Computer Science, British University in Egypt (BUE), El-Sherouk, Egypt
+Wessam El Behaidy, aculty of Computers and Artificial Intelligence, Helwan University, Cairo, Egypt; Faculty of Informatics and Computer Science, British University in Egypt (BUE), El-Sherouk, Egypt

 Published